Coding interviews are a pain in the butt.

 Pro: Fair Pricing & Subscription Option

-That way, you can take this course and dozens of others as needed.
+That way, you can take this course and hundreds of others as needed.

 In my opinion, you can’t go wrong with the subscription even if you just need to prepare for a technical interview.